MaimonLab/SiffPy/siffpy/siffreadermodule/README.md

 C and C++ code compiled into a local Python extension module.
 The code in here is designed to quickly read .siff files and .tiff files (with a custom tiff-like reader) and return Numpy arrays.
 I'll document this too, though it's a bit messier.

+TODO:
-Due for a refactor.
-The `SiffReader` object has gotten extremely complex, and the way some function calls are handled is not great (and some things maybe should be inlined that aren't).
+- The `SiffReader` object has gotten extremely complex, and the way some function calls are handled is not great (and some things maybe should be inlined that aren't).

+- Clean up memory leaks in the `registrationDict` argument.
+There are a few kB of memory leaks when using functions that have a `registrationDict` keyword argument IF you don't pass an argument.
+No leaks if you always provide one (`PyTuple_Pack` and `_SetItem` steal references).
+It's because these functions make a registrationDict of all 0s (which is silly, since I define a version of the functions that don't use a registrationDict too...).

+- Implement a debug logger file so that as this toolkit grows it's easy to follow errors and crashes.

 ## SiffIO object